facebook/react-native-website/website/versioned_docs/version-0.60/troubleshooting.md

 ## react-native init hangs

-If you run into issues where running `npx react-native init` hangs in your system, try running it again in verbose mode and referring to [#2797](https://github.com/facebook/react-native/issues/2797) for common causes:
+If you run into issues where running `react-native init` hangs in your system, try running it again in verbose mode and referring to [#2797](https://github.com/facebook/react-native/issues/2797) for common causes:

 ```
-npx react-native init --verbose
+react-native init --verbose
 ```

 ## Unable to start react-native package manager (on Linux)

 ### Case 1: Error "code":"ENOSPC","errno":"ENOSPC"

 Issue caused by the number of directories [inotify](https://github.com/guard/listen/wiki/Increasing-the-amount-of-inotify-watchers) (used by watchman on Linux) can monitor.
-To solve it, run this command in your terminal window
+To solve it, just run this command in your terminal window

 ```
 echo fs.inotify.max_user_watches=582222 | sudo tee -a /etc/sysctl.conf && sudo sysctl -p